AsoboStudio/glTF-Blender-IO-MSFS/README.md

 WARNING
 ========
-Shadertree modification directly impact the result of the exporter.
+Shadertree modification directly impacts the result of the exporter.

-If you work with a MSFS Material you should never modify the shader tree manually.
+If you work with an MSFS Material you should never modify the shader tree manually.

 The properties of your material must only be modified through the ```MSFS Material Panel``` section